 CNPPID IRRIGATOR LEASE PROJECT

 Beginning with the 2016 irrigation season, the Program and CNPPID entered into a series of temporary agreements to lease water directly from irrigators within the CNPPID systems.
-Irrigators agree to fallow or dryland farm designated parcels, which are typically odd-shaped or otherwise difficult to irrigate.
-The project operated as a pilot program from 2016 to 2018, after which the Program’s Governance Committee (GC) approved a continuation of the project for 5 years, through the 2023 irrigation season.
-In order to carry out the project, the CNPPID must declare a full allocation, in which case individual irrigators cannot transfer water amongst themselves and the Program is the only potential customer for water leasing.
+Irrigators agree to fallow or dryland farm designated parcels, which are typically odd-shaped (e.g., pivot corners) or otherwise difficult to irrigate.
+The project operated as a pilot project from 2016 to 2018, after which the Program’s Governance Committee (GC) approved a continuation of the project for 5 years, through the 2023 irrigation season.
+In order to carry out the project, the CNPPID must declare a full allocation, in which case water transfers between individual irrigators are not needed, and the Program can step in as a customer for water leasing.
 The Program pays a fee of $10,000 to the CNPPID to administer the irrigator leasing program each year.

 For each acre enrolled in the irrigator lease program, the Program is credited with 9 inches (0.75 AF) of water in the Lake McConaughy Environmental Account (EA), on or around October 1 following the end of the irrigation season.
 Enrollment was originally capped at 2,000 acres, but participation has grown each year of project operation, and the new 5-year lease agreement set a cap of 3,000 acres beginning with the 2019 irrigation season.
 The cost to the Program is set at $220 per acre enrolled in the lease, which translates to $293.33 per AF when considering the 0.75 AF/acre yield.

 Table 2 shows the acres enrolled and volume credited to the Lake McConaughy EA during each year of the CNPPID irrigator lease.
 Supporting documents included in Appendices A-D include the annual leasing agreements, amendments to those lease agreements, invoices paid by the Program to CNPPID for irrigator lease water, and letters from Nebraska Department Natural Resources (NDNR) to CNPPID confirming that irrigator lease water was credited to the Lake McConaughy EA under appropriation A-17695 in October of the year.
+Appendix D also includes maps of the 2019 enrolled acres, confirming that parcels are (a) mostly pivot corners and (b) widely distributed across CNPPID’s irrigation delivery areas.

 Table 2.
 Annual Enrollment in CNPPID Irrigator Lease Program